Sperm washing for IUI mimics some of the natural processes that occur in the woman’s body prior to conception.

 In the natural process, seminal fluid containing sperm is ejaculated into the vagina and the fast-moving, normal sperm swim through the cervical mucus leaving behind the liquid portion of semen and many sperm with poor motility.
 The good quality sperm then begin to swim in the woman’s tissue fluids through the uterus and into the Fallopian tubes.
 Along the way, many good quality sperm are trapped in the great number of folds of the uterine lining or in the walls of the Fallopian tubes.
 Even though millions of sperm begin the journey, only a few thousand arrive at the egg.

-In the preparation of sperm for IUI’s, the quality sperm is separated from the semen and from the sperm with poor motility by a series of washes.
+In the preparation of sperm for IUI’s, our Austin IVF lab team separates quality sperm from the semen and from the sperm with poor motility by a series of washes.
 The best sperm are then re-suspended in a small amount of fluid that mimics the tissue fluids that are found in the uterus and in the Fallopian tubes.
 This fluid and the sperm that are contained in it are injected by the physician into the uterus of the patient.
 The fluid provides nutrients for the sperm as well as a medium in which the sperm can swim.
 The healthy, fast moving sperm swim to the Fallopian tubes where they may be present to fertilize the egg.

 The sperm that are injected into the uterus during the IUI have to travel some distance before they can fertilize the egg.
 And, just like in the natural process, there are many sperm lost along the way.
 So, there must be sufficient numbers of sperm in the ejaculated sample with good motility and forward progression in order to have enough sperm to complete the trip to the egg.